preprocess_signals Module

 Raises

-An exception is raised if 'Screened', 'Filled', or 'Smooth' are not keys of the path_names
+An exception is raised if column_name is not a column of Signal.

-An exception is raised if an unsupported file format was provided for file_ext
+An exception is raised if method is an invalid screening method.

 Returns